Helix authentication

 Troubleshooting Helix authentication

-When trying to resolving a problem with TeamHub authentication, start with running the following command as an admin user on the TeamHub server:
+When trying to resolve a problem with TeamHub authentication, start with running the following command as an admin user on the TeamHub server:

 hth-ctl tail